astoilkov/use-local-storage-state/readme.md

 ## Why?

-Why this module even exists?
-There are more than a few libraries to achieve almost the same thing.
-I created this module in frustration with the big number of non-optimal solutions.

 - Uses `JSON.parse()` and `JSON.stringify()` to support non string values.
 - SSR.
 Supports server-side rendering.
 - Well tested.
 100% coverage.